Greenhouse gas concentrations

 Global annual concentrations

-The global estimate is based on measurements from a subset of network sites.
-Only sites where samples are predominantly of well-mixed marine boundary layer (MBL) air representative of a large volume of the atmosphere are considered.
+The global annual concentration estimate is based on measurements from a subset of network sites.
+This estimation only includes data from sites where samples are predominantly made up of well-mixed marine boundary layer (MBL) air representative of a large volume of the atmosphere.
 Measurements from sites close to anthropogenic and natural sources and sinks are excluded from the global estimate.

 Global averages are constructed by first fitting a smoothed curve as a function of time to each site, and then the smoothed value for each site is plotted as a function of latitude for 48 equal time steps per year.
 A global average is calculated from the latitude plot at each time step.
 For more details on the methodology used, please consult National Oceanic and Atmospheric Administration's Global Monitoring Laboratory website.